-A description of each of the demand management options and drought options assessed as part of the SEA process is provided in Table below.
+A description of each of the demand management options and drought options assessed as part of the SEA process is provided in Table 5-4 below.
 The drought options include both actions to reduce demand, in the form of temporary use bans (TUBs) and non-essential use bans (NEUBs), as well as supply-side drought permits.

-The summary results for each option are presented in Table 5-5 below and the full assessment sheets are available in Annex F (on request as excel files).
+The summary results for each option are presented in Table 5-5 below.
+It should be noted that these scores represent the significance of effect post-mitigation.
+The full assessment sheets are available in Annex F (on request as excel files).